mlrun/mlrun/docs/projects/project.md

 You can create project definitions using the SDK or a yaml file and store those in the MLRun DB, a file, or an archive.
 Project jobs/workflows refer to all project resources by name, establishing a separation between configuration and code.

-Projects can be mapped to `git` repositories or IDE project (in PyCharm, VSCode, etc.), which enables versioning, collaboration, and [CI/CD](../projects/ci-integration.html).
+Projects can be mapped to `git` repositories or IDE project (in PyCharm, VSCode, etc.), which enables versioning, collaboration, and {ref}`ci-integration`.
 Project access can be restricted to a set of users and roles.

 Projects can be loaded/cloned using a single command.
 Once the project is loaded you can execute the functions or workflows locally,